-During fiscal year 2012, the District invested in nonnegotiable certificates of deposits, an Invesco STIT Government and Agency money market mutual fund and STAR Ohio.
+During fiscal year 2013, the District invested in nonnegotiable certificates of deposits, an Invesco STIT Government and Agency money market mutual fund, and STAR Ohio.
 Investments are reported at cost, except for STAR Ohio.

-STAR Ohio is an investment pool, management by the State Treasurer's Office, which allows governments within the State to pool their funds for investment purposes.
-STAR Ohio is not registered with the SEC as an investment company, but does operate in a manner consistent with Rule 2(a)7 of the Investment Company Act of 1940.
-Investments STAR Ohio are valued at STAR Ohio's share price, which is the price the investment could be sold for on June 30, 2012.
+STAR Ohio is an investment pool, managed by the State Treasurer's Office, which allows governments within the State to pool their funds for investment purposes.
+STAR Ohio is not registered with the SEC as an investment company, but does operate in a manner consistent with Rule 2a7 of the Investment Company Act of 1940.
+Investments in STAR Ohio are valued at STAR Ohio's net asset value per share, which is the price the investment could be sold for on June 30, 2013.

 Following Ohio statutes, the Board of Education has, by resolution, specified the funds to receive an allocation of interest earnings.
-Interest receipts credited to the General Fund during fiscal year 2012 was \$43,818, which includes \$1,027 assigned from other District funds.
+Interest receipts credited to the General Fund during fiscal year 2013 was \$31,224, which includes \$731 assigned from other District funds.